vovan-/cyclist-datafiled-garmin/README.md

 * Select single field
 * Field 1
 * Select ConnectIQ Fields
-* Select CyclistField
+* Select CyclistChartsField
 * Long Press DOWN to go back to watch face

 ===============================================

 ## Usage
 Start Bike activity.
-You should see the CyclistField datafield.
+You should see the CyclistChartsField datafield.

 ===============================================